jkusachi/redux-offline-apollo-link/README.md

 - `actionRollbackSuffix` - Suffix of the action type when a rollback occurs _Default: "ROLLBACK"_
 - `options` - Suffix of the action type when a rollback occurs _Default: "ROLLBACK"_
 	- `payloadFormatter(payload)` Optional Function to format the response coming back from GraphQL on a successful retrieval. `payload` is provided as a parameter.
 This function returns back the modified data.
 This is a good place to run data normalizations
+  - `errorsCheck(result)` Optional Function to give the client the choice for whether it should throw an error if errors are present on GraphQL response.
+It throws an error by default if function is not provided.
+  - `parseAndHandleHttpResponse(operation, result)` Optional Function to give the client the choice for whether it should throw an error if there's an HTTP/GraphQL schema error present on GraphQL response.
+It throws an error by default if the function is not provided.

 ---